Tasiilaq: Transport

-Air

 Air Greenland operates helicopter services from Tasiilaq Heliport to neighboring Kulusuk Airport (24 km away), which offers connections to Nuuk, and to Iceland.
 The heliport serves as a local helicopter hub with flights to several villages in the region: Isortoq, Kuummiit, Sermiligaaq, and Tiniteqilaaq.

-Sea

 In the summer, the cargo boats of Royal Arctic Line connect Tasiilaq with Kulusuk, providing an ad hoc alternative for the helicopter flights of Air Greenland.

 Tourism

 In summer main activities involve: ice cave tours, ice climbing, glacier hikes, boat trips, whale watching and kayaking.

+As of 2005, the town saw "several hundred tourists from Iceland" each year, who would travel to the town via helicopter after arriving at the airport in Kulusuk.

 Climate

 Tasiilaq has a tundra climate (ET), with long, cold and snowy winters and short, cool drier summers.
 From time to time, Tasiilaq is affected by piteraqs.
-On 6 February 1970 the worst piteraq ever documented hit Tasiilaq, causing heavy damage and nearly ruining the town.
+On 6 February 1970, the worst piteraq ever documented hit Tasiilaq, causing heavy damage and nearly ruining the town.